 To what extent are the new digital platforms important to you, because they have a huge impact on the cinematic landscape?

 “Bees Make Honey” actually has been acquired by Hulu, a subscription VOD service in North America.
 It’s very established and does very well.
 They have a lot of television shows that have been incredibly successful.
 Hulu just presented some material that won Golden Globes, and it’s very much a kind of a rival to Netflix.
-I’m very fortunate to be part of them, and the license on “Bees Make Honey” starts sometime around October.
+I’m very fortunate to be part of them, and the license on “Bees Make Honey” starts early July.
 I see a lot of movies through VOD and SVOD and I’m a major fan of any way you can get your material out there.
 It’s a big advantage.
 The only understandable disadvantage to VOD / SVOD is that you kind of lose the whole cinema-going experience which is really magical: it’s wonderful to share film with an audience, with a bunch of strangers in a dark room, and also to see it on a biggest screen possible, with the best sound system possible.
 You don’t have that when watching movies on a platform.
 So I think ultimately the most important thing is always the story.
 Any director will tell you that.
 I listened to another Q&A from Paul Thomas Anderson, and he said he was walking along Third Street in Santa Monica, there are a lot of movie theaters there.
 I don’t remember how long it was after “Boogie Nights” came out, but he noticed there was a presentation of the film in one of the theaters, and he crept in to look at it.
 It was an old 35mm print, it had been used for years, touring around the world I’m sure, it was all scratched up, the visual and the audio were worn out.
 When the movie first came out, he was a perfectionist and wanted the film to be presented properly and to the best standards, but he also found real joy in watching it in this kind of worn-out state, because it was the story that really still came through.
 The audience was still connecting with it because it was so great.
 That’s why these modern platforms are doing really well.
 People care about stories: if they can watch it on their laptops or in a local IMAX cinema, they’re always hoping to connect with a story.
 It will only make filmmakers better, because you have to present and tell a really good story really well.
 That’s what it all comes down to, to keep the audience immersed and involved in the story you’re telling.